niyeldeii/essays/becoming_one_essay.md

 In a year's time, Opus 4.5-level models will be available to everyone at 100x less the price.
 Look at what the Chinese open-source labs are doing—DeepSeek, Qwen, Yi.
 They're shipping capable models at a fraction of the cost.
 The democratization isn't just in tools; it's in the models themselves.

-The security concerns?
-Being addressed.
-The code quality issues?
-Improving.
-The architectural weirdness?
-Getting better.
+Security concerns are being addressed.
+Code quality is improving.
+The architectural weirdness is fading.
 The dark side is real, but it's shrinking.

 That said, there's still tribalism.